jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 User interface: a constrained UI can be used in an application to restrict what users can do or see based on their privileges
 - e.g. dimming/graying out capabilities for users without the correct privilege

-An interface is also the method by which two or more systems communicate.
-Be aware of the common security capabilities of interfaces:
+An interface is also the method by which two or more systems communicate Be aware of the common security capabilities of interfaces:
 - Encryption/decryption: when communications are encrypted, a client and server can communicate without exposing information to the network; when an interface doesn’t provide such a capability, use IPsec or another encrypted transport mechanism
-- Signing: used for non-repudiation; In a high-security environment,both encrypt and sign all communications if possible
+- Signing: used for non-repudiation; in a high-security environment, both encrypt and sign all communications if possible

 **Fault tolerance**: capability used to enhance availability.
 In the event of an attack (e.g. DoS), or system failure, fault tolerance helps keep a system up and running